Shakeskeyboarde/wurk/README_CUSTOM_COMMANDS.md

 - `after`: Run once after handling individual workspaces.
 - `cleanup`: Run once after handling all workspaces.
 Intended for synchronous cleanup of temporary files.

+If you set `process.exitCode` to a number (including zero) in any hook, the command will exit with that code after the hook completes.
+This _STRONGLY_ is preferred to forcing an exit with `process.exit()`.

 ### Hook Contexts

 A context object is passed to each hook callback.
 The properties attached to those contexts are as follows.